EXCLUSIVE-Indonesian navy officers ask for $375,000 to release tanker - sources

 Map of oil and product tankers sailing or anchored near Singaporehttps://tmsnrt.rs/3zmnbNs

-(Reporting by Joe Brock; Graphics by Gavin Maguire; Editing by David Clarke)
+(Reporting by Joe Brock; Additional reporting by Stanley Widianto and Fransiska Nangoy in Jakarta; Graphics by Gavin Maguire; Editing by David Clarke and Gerry Doyle)

 ((joe.brock@thomsonreuters.com; +6598355351; Reuters Messaging: joe.brock.thomsonreuters@reuters.net))